 Previously, the data of each tenant was stored in separate database which shared the same database structure as the main one.
-After changing application to support switching schemas using Apartment, we needed to move the data from the legacy databases into newly created schemas.
+After changing application to support switching PostgreSQL schemas using Apartment, we needed to move the data from the legacy databases into newly created schemas.

 The schemas inside the